Burqa: Germany

 In a 2016 speech, accepting her nomination for reelection, the German chancellor Angela Merkel called for banning the burqa in Germany "wherever legally possible", which was interpreted as support for the earlier proposal by Interior Minister Thomas de Maizière to outlaw full-face veils in public buildings.
 The announcement was seen as an attempt to counter public anger at Merkel's handling of the migrant crisis and electoral gains by the anti-immigration AfD party.
 In 2017, a legal ban on face-covering clothing for soldiers and state workers during work was approved by the German parliament.
 Also in 2017, a legal ban on face-covering clothing for car and truck drivers was approved by the German Ministry of Traffic.
 In July 2017 the state of Bavaria approved a ban on face-covering clothing for teachers, state workers and students at university and schools.

 In August 2017, the state of Lower Saxony banned the burqa along with the niqab in public schools.
 This change in the law was prompted by a Muslim pupil in Osnabrück who wore the garment to school for years and refused to take it off.
 The law was instituted to prevent similar cases in the future following the completion of her schooling.

 In July 2020, the state of Baden-Württemberg banned face-covering veils for pupils, an extension of the ban already in force for school staff.

 Italy

 In Italy, by an anti-terrorism law passed in 1975, it is forbidden to wear any dress that hides the face of a person.
 At that time, Italy was facing domestic (not Islam-related) terrorism.
 In May 2010, it was reported that a Tunisian woman was fined €500 for this offence.
+In October 2025, Italian government proposed a bill to forbid islamic face covering.